-Children with selective mutism should not be forced to speak, as this leads to worsening of anxiety and mutism.
+Children with selective mutism should not be forced to speak, as this leads to worsening of anxiety.
 Selectively mute children are not manipulative, nor are they developmentally delayed; they are simply too anxious to speak.
 It is most commonly noticed when a child joins a school.

-- Consistent failure to speak in specific social situations (in which there is an expectation for speaking, eg at school), despite speaking in other situations.
+- Consistent failure to speak in specific social situations (in which there is an expectation for speaking, such as at school), despite speaking fluently in other situations.

 - The mutism interferes with educational or occupational achievement or with social communication.